nssortega31-ui/CS_2_Acacia/README.md

 All about CS 2 in Acacia

 # Project Title
-Distance Calculator Between Two Points
+Distance Calculator Between Two Points on the  Cartesian Plane

 ## Description
-Asks the user for 2 points in a cartesian plane and calculates the distance between the two points.
+Asks the user for 2 points in a Cartesian plane and calculates the distance between the two points.

 ## How to Run
 1. Open the program.